free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 ### Implementing Your Smart Contract

-Let's write a simple `always_succeeds` smart contract.
+Let's look at a simple `always_succeeds` smart contract.

 The contract is made up of just one spending script that allows any transaction to spend outputs at the script address.
-We need to define the API for some consumer who might want to lock value or claim value stored at the address.
+We need to define the API for some consumer who might want to lock value or claim value stored at the script address.

 #### Endpoints